 - an enforcement body performing a lawful security function has asked us not to provide access to the information on the basis that providing access would be likely to cause damage to the security of Australia.

 We do not levy a charge in respect of the making of a request for access to personal information.
 However, we may charge you for the reasonable costs incurred by us in providing you with access to the personal information held.

-In the event that your personal information changes, or in the event that you no longer wish to receive information from us, thenplease contact us on the details provided above.
+If your personal information changes, or in the event that you no longer wish to receive information from us, then please contact us on the details provided above.

 We will not use Government identity numbers, such as tax-file or medicare numbers, to identify you.

 We will provide you with the option of not identifying yourself when interacting with us, as long as it is lawful and practical to do so.

 However, there are a number of transactions that cannot be completed, and services that cannot be provided, if requested personal information is not made available to us.